 The holiday that changed things

-Since my early 20s, volunteering in some exotic, far flung and poverty stricken place was always something on my bucket list, something where I sensed I might find my life’s purpose, or something like that!
+Since my early 20s, volunteering in a distant, exotic, and poverty-stricken place was always on my bucket list.
+I believed it might help me discover my life’s purpose – or something like that.

 Pearl Stephen and me at WDC a few days before her passing away in July 2013